-Telephone operators at the installation been provided with the contact information for the installation voter assistance office.

-The installation website includes information on the installation voter assistance office, including the hours of operation, location, and contact information.

-The hours of operation and contact information are posted in and /or around the office location.
+- Telephone operators at the installation been provided with the contact information for the installation voter assistance office. - The installation website includes information on Installation Voter Assistance Office, including the hours of operation, location, and contact information. - ☐ The hours of operation and contact information are posted in and /or around the office location.